Security and Compliance

 The size of your business, the number and type of transactions you complete each year, and the methods you use to process transactions determine the level of compliance you must maintain and the complexity of the SAQ you must complete.
 One way to minimize the PCI Certification requirements that your company must address is to outsource all of your payment processing to a PCI Certified third party such as PaySimple so that your company systems are not utilized to store, process, or transmit cardholder data.

 If all of your credit card processing is done utilizing PaySimpleJS, and you process fewer than 20,000 transactions per year, you will qualify to complete the relatively short and simple SAQ-A to certify your company’s PCI compliance.
 As part of the SAQ-A, you should identify PaySimple as the PCI Compliant third party to which you outsource all of your payment processing.
+You will also need to complete quarterly ASV scans on the web servers hosting all pages that contain PaySimple JS iFrames.
+Review the SAQ-A for detailed information about the elements of your environments that are in scope and the specific PCI compliance requirements for them.

 If you also process transactions in other ways (such as swipe transactions using a PaySimple Mobile App), you may have different PCI requirements.
 Merchants who use their own servers to capture and transmit payment information have a significantly higher burden for PCI Compliance and must complete the complicated and lengthy SAQ-D.